conorr/clamshell/README.md

     c.start()
 ```

-Then this module can be invoked in Bash:
+Now, when you invoke this module in Bash, all of the methods of `Cat` are callable via a command-line:

     $ python cat.py
     >> say_meow